Spain denies 'coup' against Catalonia

 Appeals by separatists for outside intervention in the crisis have had little effect, with the EU taking the position it is an internal affair for Spain to decide.

 Spain has been a multi-party, constitutional monarchy for nearly 40 years with some of the most liberal laws in Europe.
 It was one of the earliest EU states to adopt same-sex marriage, for instance (2005).

 The late dictator is particularly reviled among nationalists and leftists in Catalonia, a stronghold of the Republican side during the Civil War.

-Any suggestion that the current Spanish government is employing Francoist tactics touches a sensitive spot, as Prime Minister Rajoy's Popular Party (PP) was founded by one of Franco's own ministers, Manuel Fraga.
+The suggestion that the current Spanish government is employing Francoist tactics touches a sensitive spot within Prime Minister Rajoy's Popular Party, which was founded by one of Franco's own ministers, Manuel Fraga.

-While the PP has no direct ties to the old regime, and is to all appearances a mainstream European conservative party, Franco loyalists make up at least part of its electoral base.
+However, Mr Rajoy has the support of two of the main opposition parties, the centrist Ciudadanos and the Socialists (PSOE).

+The PSOE's power base is solidly anti-Franco, particularly in southern regions like Andalusia, which supplied some of the extra police officers deployed in Catalonia for the referendum.